Subaru adds to EV lineup with third model

 Subaru Uncharted EV dashboard.

-Subaru has stepped up its EV game significantly this year, announcing tech upgrades accompanied by price cuts of around $7000 for its slow-selling Solterra in February, then following that with confirmation of its second battery-electric model the Trailseeker SUV, due in the second quarter of this year.
+Subaru has stepped up its EV game significantly this year, announcing tech upgrades and price cuts of around $7000 for the Solterra in February, and following that with confirmation of its second battery-electric model the Trailseeker SUV, due in the second quarter of this year.

-With the Trailseeker large SUV, Solterra medium-SUV and Uncharted small SUV, Subaru will soon have a family of EV options to showcase, just as consumers are showing a growing appetite for the technology, off the back of spiralling fuel prices due to the Iran war.
+With the Trailseeker large SUV and Solterra medium-SUV now offering sharper pricing, and the Uncharted small SUV introducing a smaller and more affordable option, Subaru has an attractive lineup of EVs in showrooms just as consumer appetite for the technology is surging, off the back of high fuel prices thanks to the Iran war.

 car-with-plus-icon